KellyLWWong/broccoli-co-landing-page/README.md

 ```

 ## Testing
-Cypress was for both e2e testing and unit testing.
+Cypress is for both e2e testing and unit testing.

 All tests can be found under `./Cypress` and can run under 'E2E Testing' in the GUI.
+Note that the local server must be running at `http://localhost:3000/` in order for the tests to run.

 Running cypress
 ```